julz/knightrider/README.md

 NOTE: `ko apply -f` doesnt support `-` for stdin, once it does the above `<()` stuff won't be needed

 What the above did is generate a Knative Service YML with 'github.com/julz/knife/test/cmd/hello-world/' as the Image, and then use `ko` to turn that in to a YML with a proper docker image URI and apply the manifest.
 The image gets built in your local minikube's docker (this also works fine for remote clusters, just lose the `-L` in the above command) so it's _blaaazing_ fast.
-See [https://github.com/google/go-containerregistry/tree/master/cmd/ko](The go-containerregistry repo) for more about `ko`.
+See [the go-containerregistry repo](https://github.com/google/go-containerregistry/tree/master/cmd/ko) for more about `ko`.

 Now let's do some routing!